imarg3/profile/README.md

 <!-- tocstop -->

-## Node.js sample app on OpenShift!
+## About Arpit Gupta
 -----------------

-This example will serve a welcome page and the current hit count as stored in a database.
+Hello Guys, I am Arpit Gupta.
+I am a Full Stack Developer & DevOps Engineer who loves to work in different software technologies like Java, Python, JavaScript, PHP, etc. I am an avid lover of open source technologies.

-### OpenShift Origin v3 setup
+### OpenShift

-There are four methods to get started with OpenShift v3:
+There are four reasons for me to get started with OpenShift:

-  - Running a virtual machine with Vagrant
-  - Starting a Docker container
-  - Downloading the binary
-  - Running an Ansible playbook

-#### Running a virtual machine with Vagrant
+  - It is free for 60-days
+  - I love to connect with a open source technologies companies such as RedHat
+  - Source-to-Image Container support
+  - Kubernetes driven web console

+#### Features

-One option is to use the Vagrant all-in-one launch as described in the [OpenShift Origin All-In-One Virtual Machine](https://www.openshift.org/vm/).
-This option works on Mac, Windows and Linux, but requires that you install [Vagrant](https://www.vagrantup.com/downloads.html) running [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+One option is to use the Openshift is that it provides an easy to access web and console based access such as described in the [OpenShift Website](https://www.openshift.org/).

-#### Starting a Docker container

-Another option is running the OpenShift Origin Docker container image from [Docker Hub](https://hub.docker.com/r/openshift/origin/) launch as described in the [Getting Started for Administrators](https://docs.openshift.org/latest/getting_started/administrators.html#running-in-a-docker-container).
-This method is supported on Fedora, CentOS, and Red Hat Enterprise Linux (RHEL) hosts only.

-#### Downloading the Binary

-Red Hat periodically publishes OpenShift Origin Server binaries for Linux, which you can download on the OpenShift Origin GitHub [Release](https://github.com/openshift/origin/releases) page.
-Instructions on how to install and launch the Openshift Origin Server from binary are described in [Getting Started for Administrators](https://docs.openshift.org/latest/getting_started/administrators.html#downloading-the-binary).

-#### Running an Ansible playbook

-Outlined as the [Advanced Installation](https://docs.openshift.org/latest/install_config/install/advanced_install.html) method for poduction environments, OpenShift Origin is also installable via Ansible playbook made avaialble on the GitHub [openshift-ansible](https://github.com/openshift/openshift-ansible) repo.

 ### Creating a project